Aidanng19/Website_from_Scratch/Recipe_Folder/Artisan_Bread.md

 1/4 cup Parmesan cheese

 ## Instructions
-1. In a large bowl, mix the ingredients with a large wooden spoon until the dough is formed.
+1. In a large bowl, mix the ingredients (with garlic powder) with a large wooden spoon until the dough is formed.
 Beat a butter and mix it in.
 2. Cover the bowl with plastic wrap and allow the dough to rise for 8-24 hours in the refridgerator or in a cold environment <100F.
 3. Remove the dough from the refridgerator and allow it to warm up to room temperature.
 4. Flour the surface of the dough and fold it on itself a few times before forming it into your desired shape.